Tuesday, 26 March 2019

 P. J. Hughes was an aviation technician aboard the USS Nimitz.

-Lieutenant Commander (later Commander) Jim Slaight was flying the second F/A-18F Super Hornet jet fighter during the UFO encounter.
+Lieutenant Commander (later Commander) Jim Slaight was the pilot of the second F/A-

 The YouTube channel is run by filmmaker David C. Beaty.